-The cathedral St. Peter, the second landmark of Regensburg, not only impresses with its size and its Gothic architecture.
-With over 1.000 medieval glass plates it owns one of the largest collections of medieval glass paintings and makes the heavenly Jerusalem a tangible experience.
+The Cathedral St. Peter, the second landmark of Regensburg, is not only impressing by its size and its Gothic architecture.
+With more than 1.000 medieval glass plates it is one of the largest collections of medieval glass paintings and makes the “heavenly Jerusalem” a tangible experience.

 |Duration: up to 10 hours|